We Have So Much To Learn From: Dolly Parton

 7. She’s 100% non-judgemental.

-The best examples of this are Dolly’s responses when she’s asked about her large following of gay men, whom she adores and even relates to.
+The best examples of this are Dolly’s responses when she’s asked about her large following of gay men, whom she adores.
 She’s said before that “It’s a good thing I was born a woman, ‘cause otherwise I woulda been a drag queen.”